 The weight is over.
 Welcome to the weight loss surgery program at Huntington Hospital.

 At Huntington Hospital, we know that weight loss surgery (also called bariatric surgery) is a process, and our care team and weight loss surgeons will partner with you every step of the way.
-Medical director Dr. David J. Lourié is a national leader in bariatrics who has helped develop today’s innovative bariatric surgery techniques and robotic technologies.
+Medical director Dr. Asok Doraiswamy is a leader in bariatrics, heading a team of experts in the field.
 Learn more about your care team.

 We are an accredited comprehensive center for bariatric surgery under the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.